DKU-StarLab/SkipList-Research/README.md

 # SkipList-Research

-SkipList-Research provides code and an experiment environment that analyzes skip lists and implements various optimization methods.
+SkipList-Research provides codes and an experiment environment that analyzes skip lists and implements various optimization methods.

-You can check the research topics in progress in the items below.
+You can check the research topics in progress in the contents below.

 ## Contents